QuerySurge and Build Automation / Continuous Integration

 - Network connectivity from the build agents to the QuerySurge App Server:

 - Microsoft-hosted agents: Your QuerySurge server must be accessible over the internet from IP ranges used by Azure services.
 Microsoft publishes a weekly-updated listing of such IP addresses.
+(This option is not generally recommended for security reasons - it requires exposing the QuerySurge server to external Azure networks outside the corporate network.)

 - QuerySurge version 8.2 and higher